docusign/docusign-esign-csharp-client/README.md

 ### Test running using command line

-In order to run tests, try using `dotnet test` command, which will run tests from all three of the projects.
+In order to run tests, open a console in test folder of the project and try using `dotnet test` command, which will run tests from all three of the projects.

 $ dotnet test